Size and weight is a big decision factor when you are trying to find the ideal camera for your needs.

 Weather Sealing

-Thanks to the weather sealed body of E-M1, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to L120.
+Thanks to the weather-sealed body of the E-M1, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to the L120.

 LCD Screen Size and Features

-Nikon L120 and Olympus E-M1's LCD screens has the same diagonal size of 3".
+Nikon L120 and Olympus E-M1's LCD screens have the same diagonal size of 3.00 inches.

 On the other hand, Olympus E-M1 features a